logo

 • T[] or T[M], where T is any scalar ABI type supported by the core profile.

-An XML element E is an array container if all of the following hold:
+An XML element E is an array container if:

-• The element has an attribute evmstate:item-element whose value is a non-empty XML local name, denoted N.
+3. It has an attribute evmstate:item-element="N", where N is a non‑empty XML local name.

-Within an array container E, the renderer locates the template row as follows:
+Within E, the renderer MUST locate the template row as follows:

-• It searches among the direct children of E for the first element whose local name is exactly N.
+• Among the direct children of E, find the first element whose local name is exactly N.

-• If such a child exists, that element is the template row T*.
+• If such an element exists, it is the template row T*.

-• If no such child exists, the renderer SHOULD treat this as an error.
+• If not, the renderer SHOULD treat this as an error.

 Before inserting any rendered rows, the renderer MUST remove the template row T* from the document.
-If rendering produces zero rows, E will have no child corresponding to the template.
+If rendering produces zero rows, E will simply have no such child elements.

-The evmstate:item-element attribute is only meaningful on array containers and SHOULD NOT be used elsewhere.
+evmstate:item-element is only meaningful on array containers and SHOULD NOT be used elsewhere.

 Given chain‑id C, contract address A, block‑number B, and an array container E:

-1. Evaluate the array-valued binding of E at block B, using the normal function-binding rules, yielding a sequence items[0..N-1].
+1. Evaluate the array‑valued binding of E at block B (using the standard function binding rules), producing a sequence items[0..N-1].

-• If the element type is scalar T, each items[i] is a scalar value.
+• If the element type is scalar T, then items[i] is a scalar.

-• Deep-clone the template row T* (including its descendants and attributes) to a new element R.
+• Deep‑clone the template row T* (including descendants and attributes) to produce R.

-• Within R and its descendants, process any evmstate:item-field attributes as described below, using items[i] as the current row value.
+• Within R and its descendants, process any evmstate:item-field attributes using items[i] as the current row value.

-• Insert R as a child of E, after any previously inserted rows, preserving the original document order of other children of E.
+• Insert R as a child of E, after any previously inserted rows.

-3. If N = 0, the renderer MUST remove T* and MUST NOT insert any rows derived from it.
+3. If N = 0, T* is removed and no rows are inserted.

-Array-valued bindings MUST NOT be used in multi-binding mode (evmstate:calls, evmstate:selectors, etc.) in this profile.
+Array‑valued bindings MUST NOT appear in multi‑binding mode in this profile.

-Inside the subtree rooted at the template row T*, elements MAY carry an attribute:
+Inside the subtree rooted at the template row T*, elements MAY carry:

 evmstate:item-field="k"

-where k is a non-negative integer index into the array element.
+where k is a non‑negative integer index into the array element (not into the array itself).

 • tuple tuple(T0,...,Tn-1) (e.g. tuple(int256,uint256)[]).